Tanunda, South Australia

 Tanunda is a town situated in the Barossa Valley region of South Australia.
-In the 2021 census, Tanunda recorded a population of 4,710 people.
+At the 2021 census, Tanunda recorded a population of 4,710 people.

 Geography

 Tanunda is located 66 km north-east of the state capital, Adelaide.

 History

 The town derives its name from an Aboriginal word meaning water hole, or 'wild fowl on creek.'

 Tanunda was established as a village by Charles Flaxman, circa 1848.

 In 1856, gold was reported at Tanunda Creek.

 Prussian immigrants who arrived with Pastor Gotthard Fritzsche founded the village of Bethanien in 1842, the first settlement in the vicinity of today's Tanunda.
 One year later, Prussians relocating from Klemzig on the Torrens River, where they had settled upon immigrating in 1838 with Pastor August Kavel, came to the Barossa Valley and founded the village of Langmeil.
 Their new community bore the name of a Prussian town near Zullichau, from where the settlers had originated; it is now a Polish village known as Okunin.
 Sometime later, another village was founded and named Tanunda.
 Due to anti-German sentiments, both Langmeil and Bethanien were renamed during the Great War to Bilyara and Bethany respectively, although Bilyara reverted to Langmeil in 1975.
 As development of the Tanunda area continued, the villages of Langmeil and Tanunda were joined.
 Today the township is simply called Tanunda.